Auction theory: Revenue equivalence

 One of the major findings of auction theory is the revenue equivalence theorem.
-Early equivalence results focused on a comparison of revenue in the most common auctions.
-The first such proof, for the case of two buyers and uniformly distributed values was by Vickrey (1961).
+Early equivalence results focused on a comparison of revenues in the most common auctions.
+The first such proof, for the case of two buyers and uniformly distributed values, was by Vickrey (1961).
 In 1979 Riley & Samuelson (1981) proved a much more general result.
-(Quite independently and soon after, this was also derived by Myerson (1981)).The revenue equivalence theorem states that any allocation mechanism or auction that satisfies the four main assumptions of the benchmark model will lead to the same expected revenue for the seller (and player i of type v can expect the same surplus across auction types).
+(Quite independently and soon after, this was also derived by Myerson (1981)).The revenue equivalence theorem states that any allocation mechanism, or auction that satisfies the four main assumptions of the benchmark model, will lead to the same expected revenue for the seller (and player i of type v can expect the same surplus across auction types).
+The basic version of the theorem asserts that, as long as the Symmetric Independent Private Value (SIPV) environment assumption holds, all standard auctions give the same expected profit to the auctioneer and the same expected surplus to the bidder.

 Winner's curse

 The winner's curse is a phenomenon which can occur in common value settings—when the actual values to the different bidders are unknown but correlated, and the bidders make bidding decisions based on estimated values.
 In such cases, the winner will tend to be the bidder with the highest estimate, but the results of the auction will show that the remaining bidders' estimates of the item's value are less than that of the winner, giving the winner the impression that they "bid too much".

 In an equilibrium of such a game, the winner's curse does not occur because the bidders account for the bias in their bidding strategies.
 Behaviorally and empirically, however, winner's curse is a common phenomenon, described in detail by Richard Thaler.